mul-cps/ros2_rmp_support/README.md

+Support package needed for Segway RMP220 control.

+Part of the CPS Segway RMP220 ROS2 meta-package:
+- ros2_rmp
+- ros2_rmp_middleware
+- ros2_rmp_teleop
+- ros2_rmp_support

-## Robot Support Package for Segway RMP220 lite
+## Robot Support Package for Segway RMP220

 This package should be placed into your workspace src/ folder.
 Alongside you must clone https://github.com/bjoernellens1/segwayrmp and https://github.com/bjoernellens1/segway_msgs to control the robot.